“A whole generation of Woodrow Wilson’s students went out and made their mark. Their successors still are” — Donald E. Stokes ’51, Dean, 1974-1992

 This isn’t an accident.

-We start on day one with an introduction to the Career Services and Alumni Relations — a corner of Green Hall that becomes very familiar to the students during their time here.
+We start on day one with an introduction to the Career Development and Alumni Relations — a corner of Green Hall that becomes very familiar to the students during their time here.

 In the process of trying to land a challenging and rewarding position, students are exposed to a variety of career paths — and are often helped along the way by our active and involved alumni.